 A Nightmare on Elm Street 3: Dream Warriors (1987)

 Instead, we’ll use this as an opportunity to pay homage to the third (and next-best) movie of the canon—A Nightmare on Elm Street 3: Dream Warriors.
 Taking a turn for the comedic, Dream Warriors was a lot of silly fun and featured a catalog of glorious 1980s-era special effects.
-Even Freddy Krueger himself, Robert Englund, went on record to say that it was his favorite of the sequels.
+Even Freddy Krueger, Robert Englund, went on record to say it was his favorite of the sequels.

 Must Watch If: You thought the original was as good as it got.